 The tech signs his or her name and the transporter signs it again and then sends it back with the patient.
 The nurse who receives the patient has to sign it again, because the ticket goes back to transportation.

 The ticket is used "whenever a patient travels," says Blanco.
 It's good from midnight to midnight.
 If a patient travels a second time during the 24-hour period, on the next trip there is a place for the nurse to put additional comments, and the transporters bring back the same ticket.

 The earliest version of the ticket was used last November.
 As of this March, the staff started using the current version.

 The staff reaction has been very positive, Blanco says.
 "They realize its importance," she says.
 "Transportation knows they can't move a patient without a ticket.
 Even if a nurse did not want to use it, they would have to do so, but they realize there is a lot of information that should be communicated on some patients when they leave the floor."

 The transporters, she continues, have been made to feel they are an important part of the team.
 "They are not just regarded as robots; they take responsibility for the patients, and they have been made to feel like they are important," Blanco observes.

-It is far too early for quantitative proof the ticket has improved safety, "But qualitatively the nurses feel like if they are sending someone with critical information, it will be readily available to the receiver — and those receivers say they truly appreciate that, when they receive that patient, they have that information.
-They know if the patient is combative, if they are a falls risk, or if they need a specific amount of oxygen."
+It is far too early for quantitative proof the ticket has improved safety, "But qualitatively, the nurses feel like if they are sending someone with critical information, it will be readily available to the receiver — and those receivers say they truly appreciate that, when they receive that patient, they have that information.
+They know if the patient is combative, if they are a falls risk, or if they need a specific amount of oxygen," she says.

 Since the receivers have to sign the paper as soon as they have received the patient, "This means they must do an immediate review of the patient," Blanco summarizes.